One-step smoothing splines instrumental regression: Introduction

 We consider the prototypical model

-where $Y \in \R$ is the dependent variable, $Z \in \R$ is the endogenous continuous independent variable, and $W\in \R^{p}$ are the IVs.
-The goal is to estimate nonparametrically $g_0(\cdot)$, the causal effect of the variable $Z$ on $Y$, using $W$ to account for endogeneity.
+where $Y \in \R$ is the dependent variable, $Z \in \R$ is the endogenous continuous explanatory variable, and $W\in \R^{p}$ are the instrumental variables (IVs).
+The goal is to estimate nonparametrically $g_0$, the causal effect of the variable $Z$ on $Y$, using $W$ to account for endogeneity.
 If we assumed linear relationships, we could use the two-stage least squares estimator: in a first stage, one obtains the linear projection of $Z$ given $W$, then in a second stage one linearly regresses $Y$ onto the previously estimated linear projection.
-Considering a nonparametric function $g_0(\cdot)$ allows estimating the causal relationship of $Y$ and $Z$ in a more flexible manner.
-As detailed below, most existing nonparametric methods are also two-stage.